na-na-hi/renget/archive/fumblebum.md

 	- However, if you say, "Have Fumblebum hate telling jokes," Claude will bake it into a response and change it accordingly.
 3. **Telling Claude to be creative is not true creativity.**
 	- Claude is by default, trope and cliche-driven, just due to the nature of writing.
 I've noticed this with extensive testing when turning Fumblebum into a clown wizard; she wouldn't do funny spells if I told Claude to "be creative", but more along the lines of doing typical spells like fireballs or D&D stuff.
 You have to be direct and specific.
 For example, "Fumblebum is a clown wizard and she can do clown-based magic" will have her do things like make it rain coconut cream pies, summon a cannon that can launch pianos out of it, or turning water into a fizzy bubblegum drink.
-4. **Claude interprets every character set differently.
+4. **Claude interprets every character set differently.**
 	- As in, anything in parentheses, brackets, curly brackets, and even chevrons are all interpreted as different "sets" by Claude.
 If you look at the first three prompts, you'll see a general delineation between functions.
+XML tags are entirely freeform as well, with the added benefits of being able to create any different number of them.
+(XML tags can likely even be shortened to single characters in the prompts, but I like having it somewhat readable.)

 !!!**FAQ**
 1. **Do I need to edit character cards or add tags to the card?**